Epidemiology and etiology of osteomalacia

 This topic will review the epidemiology, pathogenesis, and different causes of osteomalacia.
 The clinical manifestations, diagnosis, and treatment of osteomalacia and the etiology and treatment of rickets are discussed separately.
 (See "Clinical manifestations, diagnosis, and treatment of osteomalacia" and "Etiology and treatment of calcipenic rickets in children".)

-There is a growing prevalence of vitamin D deficiency in many countries, which when severe (25-hydroxyvitamin D <10 ng/mL [25 nmol/L]) and prolonged results in hypocalcemia, secondary hyperparathyroidism, secondary hypophosphatemia, and osteomalacia .
+There is a growing prevalence of vitamin D deficiency in many countries [1-4].
+Severe and prolonged vitamin D deficiency (25-hydroxyvitamin D <10 ng/mL [25 nmol/L]) can result in hypocalcemia, secondary hyperparathyroidism, secondary hypophosphatemia, and osteomalacia .
 Nutritional vitamin D deficiency is therefore an increasingly common cause of osteomalacia in adults.
-Populations at risk include the homebound elderly who have little sun exposure and insufficient dietary calcium and vitamin D, patients with malabsorption related to gastrointestinal bypass surgery or celiac disease, and immigrants to cold climates from warm climates, especially women who wear traditional veils or dresses that prevent sun exposure [2,3].
-Hereditary forms of vitamin D deficiency and resistance, which are identified in childhood, are associated with osteomalacia in adults, but these disorders are less common.
+Populations at risk include the homebound older adults who have little sun exposure and insufficient dietary calcium and vitamin D, patients with malabsorption (eg, related to gastrointestinal bypass surgery, inflammatory bowel disease, or celiac disease), and those with limited sun exposure due to clothing that covers most of the body or restrictions related to skin conditions [6-10].
+Hereditary forms of vitamin D deficiency and resistance, which are identified in childhood, are also associated with osteomalacia in adults, but these disorders are less common.

-Osteomalacia can also occur in patients with primary hypophosphatemia due to one of the hereditary hypophosphatemic rickets syndromes (eg, X-linked hypophosphatemic rickets, autosomal dominant hypophosphatemic rickets) or with tumor induced osteomalacia, an acquired paraneoplastic syndrome of renal phosphate wasting.
+Osteomalacia can also occur in patients with primary hypophosphatemia due to one of the hereditary hypophosphatemic rickets syndromes (eg, X-linked hypophosphatemic rickets, autosomal dominant hypophosphatemic rickets) or with tumor-induced osteomalacia, an acquired paraneoplastic syndrome of renal phosphate wasting.
+Drug-induced Fanconi syndrome can also result in renal phosphate wasting and osteomalacia.
 The hereditary hypophosphatemic rickets syndromes present in childhood but persist in adulthood.
 These disorders are also uncommon.
 (See "Hereditary hypophosphatemic rickets and tumor-induced osteomalacia".)

 - Ashwell M, Stone EM, Stolte H, et al. UK Food Standards Agency Workshop Report: an investigation of the relative contributions of diet and sunlight to vitamin D status.
 Br J Nutr 2010; 104:603.